mozilla/glean/docs/user/appendix/contribution-guidelines.md

 {{#include ../../shared/tab_footer.md}}

-#### Custom blockquotes
+#### Custom block quotes

 Sometimes it is necessary to bring attention to a special piece of information, or simply to provide extra context related to the a given text.

-In order to do that, there are three custom blockquote formats available.
+In order to do that, there are three custom block quote formats available.

 {{#include ../../shared/blockquote-info.html}}

 ##### Info quote

-> An information blockquote format, to provide useful extra context for a given text.
+> An information block quote format, to provide useful extra context for a given text.

 {{#include ../../shared/blockquote-warning.html}}

 ##### Warning quote

-> A warning blockquote format, to provide useful warning relate to a given text.
+> A warning block quote format, to provide useful warning related to a given text.

 {{#include ../../shared/blockquote-stop.html}}

 ##### Stop quote

-> A stronger warning blockquote format, to provide useful warning relate to a given text in
+> A stronger warning block quote format, to provide useful warning related to a given text in
 > a more emphatic format.
 Use these sparingly.

-To include such quotes, again you can use mdBook [include]() statements.
+To include such quotes, again you can use mdbook [include](https://rust-lang.github.io/mdBook/format/mdbook.html#including-files) statements.

 For the above quotes, this is the corresponding code.